 Development organizations in the enterprise face a conundrum.
-The mandate from the business to build and deploy faster is leading to code released into production with more bugs and exploits.
+The mandate from the business to build and deploy faster is leading to code being released into production with more bugs and exploits.
 As technical debt grows, productivity and innovation suffer as teams are in a constant state of fixing rather than innovating.
 They’re playing an increasingly risky game of whack-a-mole.

 START IN THE IDE